Woolly mammoth: Description

 Few frozen specimens have preserved genitals, so the sex is usually determined through examination of the skeleton.
 The best indication of sex is the size of the pelvic girdle, since the opening that functions as the birth canal is always wider in females than in males.
 Though the mammoths on Wrangel Island were smaller than those of the mainland, their size varied, and they were not small enough to be considered "island dwarfs".
+An adult male from the Holocene Wrangel Island population was estimated to have a height of 2.8 m and a weight of 4.5 t.
 The last woolly mammoth populations are claimed to have decreased in size and increased their sexual dimorphism, but this was dismissed in a 2012 study.